tunasayin/basic-algorithms/README.md

 # basic-algorithms

-Bunch of basic algorithms that I wrote a while ago for fun.
+Bunch of basic algorithms/solutions that I wrote a while ago for fun.